 1. Keyword Research

 Keyword research is the first essential step of ASO strategy.
-But the search algorithms of App Store and Google Play Store are quite different.
+But the search algorithms of Apple App Store and Google Play Store are quite different.
 So, for ranking in search results, the stores are taking into account different factors.

 How to select the right keywords?

-In order to optimize your listing for search on the App Store, the first thing you need to think of is ALL the possible search queries that one can use to find your product on the store.
+In order to optimize your listing for a search on the App Store, the first thing you need to think of is ALL the possible search queries that one can use to find your product on the store.
 It’s all about the ASO keywords!

 Brainstorm the initial list of all the keywords related to your project – including the tasks that your application performs, its main features, what kind of in-app purchases do you use, and in case of games – even mention characters and gameplay.
 Think about what value does your product bring to the users, what need does it solve?
 All of these will form the base of the keywords list of your app.